0ctobyte/popcorn/README.md

 This is (or will be) a 32-bit kernel for the ARMv7-A architecture

-Currently the kernel is able to boot and run on an emulated (using QEMU) Versatile platform board and RealView platform board with an ARM Cortex-A8 CPU and 128M of RAM.
+Currently the kernel is able to boot and run in virtual memory mode on an emulated (using QEMU) Versatile platform board and RealView platform board with an ARM Cortex-A8 CPU and 128M of RAM.

 ## Build